-Nestling in the heart of the Judean Foothills (the Shephelah), the Ellah valley in the between Tel Azekah and Tell Socho is believed to be Efes Damim – the site of the most famous battle between two individuals in Human history.
+Nestling in the heart of the Judean Foothills (the Shephelah), the Ellah valley runs the between Tel Azekah and Tell Socho.

 The battle between boy David and Giant Goliath is presented in vivid details in the first book of Samuel, chapter 17.
 The Ellah valley was the very seam between Philistine and Judean lands, and so whoever triumphs in this battle, will reign over a strategical and fertile region.
 As Goliath appeared in the Philistine camp, the Israelites were terrified, and none dared to confront him.
 But then young shepherd David arrived at the Israelite camp, to provide goods to his family members.
 When he heard the Philistine giant defaming the Israelites and their God, he approached King Saul and requested to confront Goliath.
 He declined the offer to use any armor, and advanced towards Goliath.